Tsunami can happen in Australia and can damage our shores, even if they start far out at sea.

 Understand your risk

-If you live on, or travel to the Queensland coast, you need to understand tsunami threats and get prepared.
+If you live on, or travel to the Queensland coast, you need to understand tsunami threats.

 The risk varies for different parts of Queensland’s coastline.
 The Great Barrier Reef has been known to protect the North and Central Queensland areas and reduces the height of the tsunami.
 Large islands will also give some protection.